Welcome to IEEE Oceanic Engineering Society

 Marvin Wright

-I am grateful and excited to have been selected as one of the IEEE OES YP Boost Laureates for 2025–2026.
+I am grateful and excited to have been selected as one of the IEEE OES YP Ambassadors for 2025–2026.
 I hold a BSc from the University of Paderborn in Germany and an MSc and PhD from the University of Strathclyde in Glasgow, UK.
 My continued research interests focus on the fluid dynamics of unsteady fish swimming, as well as the design and control of modular and bio-inspired marine robotics.

 My journey with IEEE OES began in 2019 as the webmaster for the Student Branch Chapter at the University of Strathclyde, where I also supported outreach events, co-authored an IEEE OES Beacon article, and represented the SBC at the OCEANS Conference in Seattle.
-I am excited to collaborate with the IEEE OES community through the YP Boost Programme.
+I am excited to collaborate with the IEEE OES community through the YP Ambassador Programme.
 I hope to support student SBCs and inspire future talent while making valuable contributions at OCEANS Conferences, within technical committees, and by championing initiatives like the Ocean Decade.

 As a dual British and German citizen, I strongly believe in the power of international collaboration and community to tackle global challenges and achieve common goals.

-YP BOOST CLASS OF 2024-2025
+YP Ambassadors CLASS OF 2024-2025

 Karen Renninger-Rojas